bhavaniravi12092004-blip/Msc/README.md

 vehicle has 6 shifter gearbox

 Result:
           The above program using polymorphism was executed and run successfully.

-8. PROGRAM USING FILE OPERATIONS

-Aim:
-        To write a python program to implement a file operations.
-Procedure :
-Program:

-# File name to use
-file_name = "sample_file.txt"

-# 1. Create and write to a file
-def create_and_write_file():
-    with open(file_name, "w") as file:
-        file.write("Hello, this is a file operation example.\n") file.write("We are writing some sample text.\n")
-    print("✅ File created and written successfully.")

-# 2. Read from a file
-def read_file():
-    if os.path.exists(file_name):
-        with open(file_name, "r") as file:
-            print("📖 File contents:")
-            print(file.read())
-    else:
-        print("⚠️ File does not exist.")

-# 3. Append to a file
-def append_to_file():
-    if os.path.exists(file_name):
-        with open(file_name, "a") as file:
-            file.write("This line is appended to the file.\n") print("✅ Text appended to the file.")
-    else:
-        print("⚠️ File does not exist.")

-# 4. Delete a file
-def delete_file():
-    if os.path.exists(file_name):
-        os.remove(file_name)
-        print("🗑️ File deleted successfully.")
-    else:
-        print("⚠️ File does not exist.")

-# Menu to demonstrate operations
-def main():
-    while True:
-        print("\nFile Operations Menu:")
-        print("1.
-Create and write to file")
-        print("2.
-Read file")
-        print("3.
-Append to file")
-        print("4.
-Delete file")
-        print("5.
-Exit")
-        choice = input("Enter your choice (1-5): ")

-        if choice == '1':
-            create_and_write_file()
-        elif choice == '2':
-            read_file()
-        elif choice == '3':
-            append_to_file()
-        elif choice == '4':
-            delete_file()
-        elif choice == '5':
-            print("👋 Exiting program.")
-            break
-        else:
-            print("❌ Invalid choice.
-Please try again.")

-# Run the program
-if __name__ == "__main__":
-    main()

-OUTPUT :

-File Operations Menu:
-1. Create and write to file
-2. Read file
-3. Append to file
-4. Delete file
-5. Exit

-Enter your choice (1-5): 1
-✅ File created and written successfully.

-File Operations Menu:
-1. Create and write to file
-2. Read file
-3. Append to file
-4. Delete file
-5. Exit

-Enter your choice (1-5): 2
-📖 File contents:
-Hello, this is a file operation example.
-We are writing some sample text.

-File Operations Menu:
-1. Create and write to file
-2. Read file
-3. Append to file
-4. Delete file
-5. Exit

-Enter your choice (1-5): 3
-✅ Text appended to the file.

-File Operations Menu:
-1. Create and write to file
-2. Read file
-3. Append to file
-4. Delete file
-5. Exit

-Enter your choice (1-5): 4
-🗑️ File deleted successfully.

-File Operations Menu:
-1. Create and write to file
-2. Read file
-3. Append to file
-4. Delete file
-5. Exit

-Enter your choice (1-5): 5
-👋 Exiting program.

-Result:
-          The above program to implement file operations was executed and run successfully.

 9. PROGRAM USING MODULE